The School has a well-deserved reputation for the high levels of pastoral care we provide for our pupils.

 We regard high levels of self-discipline as a corner stone of a successful education and a foundation for life.
-As a result behaviour in lessons and around school is excellent and teachers and pupils have very good working relationships.
-Indisciplined behaviour is rare but when it occurs we deal with it fairly but firmly.
+As a result, behaviour in lessons and around school is excellent with teachers and pupils having a very good working relationship.
+Undisciplined behaviour is rare but when it occurs, we deal with it fairly but firmly.
 We work with parents to restore relationships and to help pupils recognise the impact that their poor behaviour has on themselves and on other people.

-Good behaviour, good attendance and punctuality are rewarded in a wide variety of ways, ‘Tag Days’, Certificates, Visits and Trips as well as commendation letters and ‘Donut Days’.
+Good behaviour, good attendance and punctuality are rewarded in a wide variety of ways, through ‘Tag Days’, certificates, visits and trips as well as commendation letters and ‘Donut Days’.

 Pupils remain in the same form group, with the same form tutor throughout Key Stages 3&4 and this allows good working relationships to be established between pupil and teacher and parent and teacher.

 Our Student Services Department look after the pastoral needs of our pupils from Year 7 through to Year 13 and provide a point of contact and support for pupils and their families throughout their time with us.